Line picking algorithms

 This algorithm picks the bottom as the depth of the sample with the strongest backscattering strength (Sv).
 If the Sv of the bottom sample is greater than or equal to the Minimum Sv for good pick value then the bottom pick is given status of good, otherwise it is given a status of bad.
 It searches between a specified Start depth and Stop depth only.

-Three settings can be entered on the Line Pick page of the EV File Properties dialog box: Minimum Sv for good pick (dB), Discrimination level (dB) and an optional Backstep range (m).
+Three settings can be entered under Single beam on the Lines and Surfaces page of the EV File Properties dialog box: Minimum Sv for good pick (dB), Discrimination level (dB) and an optional Backstep range (m).

 The same settings can be entered on the Maximum Sv line pick page of the Line properties dialog box for a virtual line created with the Maximum Sv line pick operator.